What insurrection? Growing number in GOP downplay Jan. 6

 One Republican at a hearing Wednesday called the rioters a “mob of misfits.”
 Another compared them to tourists.
 And a third suggested the sweeping federal investigation into the riot — which has yielded more than 400 arrests and counting — amounts to a national campaign of harassment.

-“I don’t know of a normal day around here when people are threatening to hang the vice president of the United States or shoot the speaker, or injure so many police officers,” Pelosi said.
-“I don’t consider that normal.”
+“I don’t know of a normal day around here when people are threatening to hang the vice president of the United States or shoot the speaker, or injure so many police officers,” said Pelosi, who has pushed for a bipartisan commission to investigate the riots.

 “Let’s be honest with the American people — it was not an insurrection, and we cannot call it that and be truthful,” said Rep. Andrew Clyde, a Republican from Georgia serving his first term.

 Clyde said one video feed of the rioters looked like they were on a “normal tourist visit.”
 Those in the video, taken in Statuary Hall, were able to enter the building after rioters broke through glass, pummeled officers and busted through the doors as lawmakers were frantically evacuated.
-They were headed to the House chamber to try to beat down the doors with lawmakers still inside.
+They were headed to the House chamber where they tried to beat down the doors with lawmakers still inside.

 Clyde wasn’t the only Republican making that argument.
-Arizona Rep. Paul Gosar portrayed a woman who was shot and killed by Capitol Police as she tried to break into the House chamber as a martyr.
+Arizona Rep. Paul Gosar portrayed a woman who was shot and killed by Capitol Police as she tried to break through a door next to the House chamber as a martyr.
 He said Ashli Babbitt was “executed” and noted she was an Air Force veteran who was wearing an American flag.
 The Department of Justice decided after an investigation not to charge the police officer who shot her.

-The Justice Department, Gosar said at one point, is “harassing peaceful patriots across the country” as federal prosecutors file charges against hundreds of people who stormed the Capitol and participated in the riot.
-The massive investigation, one of the largest in American history, remains ongoing with federal agents continuing to serve search warrants and attempt to locate dozens of other people still being sought for questioning.
+The Justice Department, Gosar said, is “harassing peaceful patriots across the country” as federal prosecutors file charges against hundreds of people who stormed the Capitol and participated in the riot.
+The massive investigation, one of the largest in American history, remains ongoing with federal agents continuing to serve search warrants and attempting to locate dozens of other people still being sought for questioning.

 Georgia Rep. Jody Hice also painted the rioters as the victims, noting that they were four of the people who died, including Babbitt.
 The other three suffered medical emergencies while part of the crowd laying siege to the Capitol.
 “It was Trump supporters who lost their lives that day, not Trump supporters who were taking the lives of others,” Hice said.